baobabsoluciones/mango-ui/docs/components/README.md

 - `uploadedFile`: File - A single file to display (used in single file mode for backward compatibility).
 - `downloadIcon`: String - The Material Design Icons (MDI) icon to display in the drop area.
 - `description`: String - Description text to display in the drop area.
-- `formatsAllowed`: Array - An array of file formats allowed for upload.
+- `formatsAllowed`: Array - An array of file formats allowed for upload (supports many formats including 'json', 'xlsx', 'csv', 'pdf', 'docx', 'jpg', etc.).
 - `downloadButtonTitle`: String - Title for the upload button.
 - `invalidFileText`: String - Text to display when an invalid file is uploaded.
 - `errors`: String - Error message to display.